Jaseci-Labs/jaseci/docs/docs/internals/vision/scratchpad.md

     has budget: int;
     has passport: list[str];

-    can visit with location exit {
+    can visit with location, other exit {
         take -->;
         if here.visited == 0 {
             print here.intro;